 As of the time of this Network Plan's publication, it is MDE's intention to adopt the national PAMS Quality Assurance Project Plan (QAPP) and Standard Operating Procedures (SOP's) and to follow the guidance presented in the PAMS Technical Assistance Document.
 These documents have not been finalized and MDE reserves the right to implement deviations or procedural differences upon review of the completed documents, subject to EPA approval.
 Any such deviations or procedural differences will be addressed in subsequent amendments to this plan or future Annual Network Plans and supporting documentation (e.g., MDE-specific QAPP's, SOP's, etc.).

-With respect to PAMS instrumentation at the Essex site, beginning no later than June 1, 2019, MDE intends to utilize the following:
+With respect to PAMS instrumentation at the Essex site, MDE utilizes the following:

 Hourly Speciated VOC's